Great Yarmouth and Gorleston Allotment Association

 Many gardeners do not appreciate the relevance of watering in any new plantings or even the tiresome practice of watering at all

-PLANT ROOTS CAN ONLY ABSORB NUTRIENTS FROM THE SOIL THROUGH THEIR TINY CAPILLARY ROOT SYSTEM IN A SOLUTION FORM- IT IS THEREFORE ESSENTIAL THAT SURROUNDING SOIL IS COPIOUSLY WET TO ALLOW THEM TO ACCESS THE NUTRIENTS TO RECOVER FROM ANY TRAUMA EXPERIENCED DURING THE PLANTING PROCESS
+PLANT ROOTS CAN ONLY ABSORB NUTRIENTS FROM THE SOIL THROUGH THEIR TINY CAPILLARY ROOT SYSTEM IN A SOLUTION FORM- IT IS THEREFORE ESSENTIAL THAT SURROUNDING SOIL IS COPIOUSLY WET TO ALLOW any new planting TO ACCESS THE NUTRIENTS TO RECOVER FROM ANY TRAUMA EXPERIENCED DURING THE PLANTING PROCESS

 It is a good idea to acquire some black Plastic wide enough to cover some of your plot once it has been dug over to suppress further weed growth, ideally this should be a porous membrane Unfortunately all i have found available is the woven stuff -this tends to come adrift at the edges and leave miles of thin plastic threads everywhere to get tangled in EVERYTHING - Try to use black plastic sheet !